 Parikh tries to get kids to talk objectively about food because it takes them past their knee-jerk reaction: “It’s food, it’s disgusting.”
 She’s seen more success with kids kindergarten-age and older, because that’s when their vocabulary grows beyond “yucky.”

-“I will not shove a food in a kid’s mouth.
+“I will not shove food in a kid’s mouth.
 I will not give them a reward if they eat it,” says Parikh, who works in MOSAIC’s Bellevue office.
-“My approach is play with the food and get more comfortable with the food.
+“My approach is to let kids play with the food and get more comfortable with the food.
 Talk about the characteristics and the properties of the food.
 Make foods fun.”